Wednesday, October 30, 2019

 Progress on the shed, part 1

-We left for Highlands as soon as I got home from work on Friday, stopping at El Rancho first to load up on enchiladas. (turns out that was the only decent meal we had for the next two days!)
+We left for Highlands as soon as I got home from work on Friday, stopping at El Rancho first to load up on enchiladas.
 The next morning we hitched up the trailer and headed to Marble Falls to buy this:

 This spot is close to the barn, gets shade all day, and is somewhat level as it is on dirt, not giant rocks.